rfdickerson/rfdickerson.github.io/_posts/2017-03-17-kitura-watson.md

 8. When a user signs in, add Watson as already in the chatroom:

     In order for the client to have Watson as an avatar on their chatroom, a message needs to be sent out to the client that makes it aware of a user 'connected' event.
-The message looks like this: `C:Watson` which means, Watson was connected.
+The message looks like this: "C:Watson" which means, Watson was connected.

     ```swift
     public func connection(connection: WebSocketConnection)